HarryHinderson/Hinderson-Vic3-Tweaks/README.md

-# Hinderson-Vic3-Tweaks
-A Victoria 3 mod changing/adding a bunch of small things
+# Hinderson's Victoria 3 Tweaks

 This is just a small mod I developed to change some things I think are dumb.